+Brushing your teeth with braces.
 Congratulations!
 With your new braces in place, you are on your way to a beautiful smile that will last a lifetime.
 But to keep your smile at its healthiest during the time you are undergoing orthodontic treatment, it is important to understand how to properly brush your teeth during treatment with orthodontics.
 While brackets and wires do present some unique challenges and require some changes to your daily home routine for dental hygiene, these changes are easy to implement and will ultimately result in a beautiful, healthy smile.
+In this post, we’ll show you the best way of brushing your teeth with braces.
+Let’s get brushing.

 Firstly, make sure you are avoiding foods that aren’t compatible with your treatment, such as chewy or sticky candy, popcorn, and carbonated and sugary beverages.
-Each of these can cause havoc for your teeth, including loosening or breaking off brackets, uncomfortable and unhealthy trapping of kernels and husks in your gum line and in your brackets, and an increase in plaque formation on the surfaces and in between your teeth.
+Each of these can cause havoc for your oral hygiene and your teeth, including loosening or breaking off brackets, uncomfortable and unhealthy trapping of food particles like kernels and husks in your gum line, and in your brackets, and an increase in plaque formation on the surfaces and in between your teeth.

 Before you begin, make sure you have the right tools to properly clean your teeth.
 You may find that even eating foods that are safe will leave behind particles stuck in or around your brackets and wires or in your gums.
 Using special tools such as a rubber-tipped gum massager or an interdental brush to loosen those particles before brushing will help you fully clean your teeth.
 Rinse your mouth with water to remove those loosened food particles and to prepare your teeth for cleaning.